GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A team of highly competent programmers who are also highly territorial, egotistical politicians will fail while a team of equally competent programmers, who are also egoless, cooperative, team players will succeed.
+> ### Some problems are so complex that you have to be highly intelligent and well informed just to be undecided about them.
 >
-> ~ *Daniel T. Barry*
+> ~ *Laurence J. Peter*

 ---
 ## 🏎 Quick Facts